ai coding workflow openclaw

 What I Built

-- Hand it a bank statement PDF
+1. Hand the finance agent a bank statement PDF

-- PDF gets deleted after processing
+3. PDF gets deleted after processing

 The Workflow